The August 28 primary happened.

 Not to be deterred, Keller and co. authored a companion bill: House Joint Resolution 16.
 HJR 16 proposed a constitutional amendment that blew up the restriction on state funds being limited to public education.
 The resolution sought to strip Article 7, Section 1 – deleting the clause “No money shall be paid from public funds for the direct benefit of any religious or other private educational institution,” and attempted to hamstring Article 9, Section 6, by adding a section that specified that no existing laws regarding taxation should “prevent payment from public funds for the direct educational benefit of students as provided by law.”

 That all sounds great, right?
 The term “school choice” was applied to these bills for a reason: it polls fantastically, because who doesn’t want parents to have choices in their children’s education?
-Except, this bill would commit our tax dollars to propping up everyone from Jerry Prevo to Louis Farrakhan, supporting their visions of how best to educate our children.
+Except, according to Media Minded, this bill would commit our tax dollars to propping up everyone from Jerry Prevo to Louis Farrakhan, supporting their visions of how best to educate our children.
 Do you think the government should actively spend tax payer dollars to fund the Anchorage Baptist Temple?

 That would have been a decent question for a journalist to ask.